MS/MBA Dual Degree Program in Leadership

 The Master of Business Administration (MBA) and Master of Science in Leadership (MSL) are degrees that naturally complement each other.
-GCU’s Colangelo College of Business has blended them into a dual master’s degree program that allows students to accelerate their learning.
+The Colangelo College of Business (CCOB) at Grand Canyon University (GCU) has blended them into a dual master’s degree program online that allows students to accelerate their learning.
 Prepare to pursue a position in business leadership and shape the future of business management.

-The MBA and MS dual Leadership degree is a rigorous course of study.
+The MS/MBA dual degree in leadership program is a rigorous course of study.
 It examines core principles in finance, economics and marketing.
 GCU’s Christian community emphasizes the values of servant leadership and ethical decision-making within business contexts.

-The Benefits of a Dual Leadership Master’s Program
+The Benefits of a Leadership Dual Master’s Degree Program

 - Introduction to Graduate Studies in the College of Business